zhilizheng/SBayesRC/README.md

 install.packages("https://github.com/zhilizheng/SBayesRC/releases/download/v0.2.0/SBayesRC_0.2.0.tar.gz",
                  repos=NULL, type="source")

-# If R report problem when installing, try alternative version (a bit worse performance)
+# If R report problem when installing, try alternative version (worse performance)
 ## install.packages("https://github.com/zhilizheng/SBayesRC/releases/download/v0.2.0/SBayesRC_0.2.0_comp.tar.gz", repos=NULL, type="source")
 ```

 If you are interested in developing version, try to install by devtools: `devtools::install_github("zhilizheng/SBayesRC")`.

-Note: The package was tested under Linux and macOS (x86\_64 and ARM) platform due to availability.
+Note: The package was tested under Linux and macOS (x64 and ARM) platform due to availability.
+We tested under CentOS > 7; Debian > 9; Ubuntu > 20.04; macOS > 11.
+We find the default R in CentOS7 didn't work good due to an issue in RcppEigen package (gcc 4.8).
+For users who don't have admin permission and had problem to install the package,  the R from anaconda works great (conda install r-essentials, submit the jobs by full path of /YOUR_LOCATION/Rscript)

 ## Resources
 Download the resources and decompress by "unzip" (zip) or "tar -xvf" (.tar.xz):